nishithagou/CS152-Project/README.md

 return <br>

 Additional Specifications:  <br>
-Identifier names use only begin with lowercase letters.
-They cannot begin with any characters (_,@,%,*) or number, and cannot contain any spaces.
-Identifier names can however contain underscores, '@' symbols, and numbers within the name.
-Identifier cannot end with an '@' or '_'. <br>
+Identifier names use only begin with letters.
+They cannot begin with any special characters (@,#,$.%.^.&.*) or numbers, and cannot contain any spaces.
+Identifier names also cannot contain any special characters (@,#,$.%.^.&.*).
+Identifier names cannot end with an underscore '_'. <br>
 Language is case sensitive, all reserved words should be all lowercase. <br>
 To represent a newline, use \n. <br>
 A main method with no arguments is necessary for a program to function. <br>